 How to Get to Tibet from Shanghai?

-- by Sophie
+- by Lynn

-- Last Updated: 2021-10-25
+- Last Updated: 2024-08-22

-Places to Visits in Shanghai
+Places to Visit in Shanghai

-Shanghai is, in itself, an exciting tourist destination.
+Shanghai is an exciting tourist destination.
 So, before you journey to Lhasa, Tibet, you should at least spend one or two days visiting the tourist spots of Shanghai.
 Situated in central-eastern China, Shanghai is rich in wonderful scenic and historic sites.
 It is divided by the Huangpu River into two distinct parts, namely: Pudong and Puxi.
 Pudong is the contemporary development area of the city, while Puxi contains the historic and scenic sites of Shanghai.

-Some of the important sites to visit in Shanghai include the Shanghai's Promenade called the Bund, Oriental TV Tower, Yu Garden, the Jade Buddha Temple, Shanghai Museum, Longhua Temple and Pagoda, Nanjing Shopping Center at Nanjing Road, People's Square, The Tianzifang or French Connection, etc.
+Some of the important sites to visit in Shanghai include Shanghai's Promenade called the Bund, Oriental TV Tower, Yu Garden, the Jade Buddha Temple, Shanghai Museum, Longhua Temple and Pagoda, Nanjing Shopping Center at Nanjing Road, People's Square, The Tianzifang or French Connection, etc.

-Why Should You Choose Shanghai-to-Tibet Route?
+Why Should You Choose Shanghai Tibet Route?

 Shanghai is a good gateway to China.
 It is also one of the best jumping-off points to Tibet.
 First, it has a rich culture and history that would surely enthuse any tourist.
 Second, it has all the contemporary amenities that every traveler is looking for in a tourist destination.
 Lastly, it is a transportation hub that offers various modes of transportation to Lhasa, Tibet.